szaumoor/ZSTweaks/ZSTweaks/README.md

 Makes this spell achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level."

 And it further tightens the gap between the cleric and the fighter they want to emulate, getting 1/2 APR at levels 7 and 13.
+This APR does not stack with the one provided by Tenser's transformation (component 441).
 By default, non-fighter classes are the only ones getting the extra APR.
 This can be disabled in the configuration file.

 **Component 230:** Make Cloak of Fear work as a temporary aura of fear, like in IWDEE